Certified Kubernetes Administrator (CKA) &

 - A discrepancy exists between the input on a Candidate’s screen and the Candidate’s observed activity.

-The following tools and resources are allowed during the exam as long as they are used by Candidate to work independently on exam objectives (i.e. not used for 3rd party assistance or research) and are accessed from the shared screen which the proctor can observe (accessing resources which are not visible to the proctor will be treated as a serious violation).
+The following tools and resources are allowed during the exam as long as they are used by candidate to work independently on exam objectives (i.e. not used for 3rd party assistance or research) and are accessed from the shared screen which the proctor can observe (accessing resources which are not visible to the proctor will be treated as a serious violation).
 Candidate may:

 The following resources are forbidden during the Exam:

 - Communications with other candidates or outside resources